Sweetener – Artificial Sweeteners

 What are artificial sweeteners?

 Artificial sweeteners, also called sugar substitutes, are created ingredients added to sweeten or enhance food and beverage products.
-These sweeteners referred to as “high-intensity” because it takes much less artificial sweetener to achieve the same sweetness level as traditional sugar.
+These sweeteners are referred to as “high-intensity” because it takes much less artificial sweetener to achieve the same sweetness level as traditional sugar.

-These sweeteners typically add very few if any calories to the products and generally do not contribute to blood sugar spikes, making them a safer alternative for people with medical conditions such as diabetes.
+These sweeteners typically add very few, if any, calories to the products and generally do not contribute to blood sugar spikes, making them a safer alternative for people with medical conditions such as diabetes.

 Artificial sweeteners are found in many food and beverage products marketed as “diet” or “reduced-calorie.”
 Often, the sugar traditionally found in these products is replaced with a no or low-calorie artificial sweetener to maintain flavor while reducing the total calories consumed.